UoA-CARES/cares_reinforcement_learning/docs/developer_guide/environments.md

-# Create the Environment Wrapper
+# Create the Environment Wrapper { #environment-guide }

 To integrate a new environment into the CARES Reinforcement Learning framework, create an environment wrapper that adapts the source environment to the framework’s standard interface.
 The wrapper should follow either the `SARL` or `MARL` environment interface, both of which build on the shared `BaseEnvironment` abstraction.
 This ensures that all environments expose a consistent set of methods and metadata to the training loops, regardless of whether they originate from Gymnasium, PettingZoo, or another simulator.

-The purpose of the wrapper is not to mirror the external API exactly, but to translate it into the observation, action, and experience types expected by the CARES RL algorithms - the base interface for all wrappers is through the [BaseEnvironment](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/envs/base_environment.py).
+The purpose of the wrapper is not to mirror the external API exactly, but to translate it into the observation, action, and experience types expected by the CARES RL algorithms - the base interface for all wrappers is through the [BaseEnvironment][base-env-code].
 In practice, this means converting the raw outputs of the environment into the framework’s `Observation` and `Experience` [types](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/types), while also exposing properties such as `observation_space`, `action_num`, action bounds, and action sampling through a common interface.
 The base environment defines the required methods, including `reset`, `step`, `sample_action`, `set_seed`, `grab_frame`, and rendering-related helpers, which all wrappers must implement or override as needed.

 ![Architecture Overview](../images/envrionment_wrapper.png)